MercyObasi/Solving-Maji-Ndogo-water-crisis-/powerbi/documentation/dashboard_overview.md

 **For detailed metric definitions, please refer to the [KPI Definitions document](./KPI_definitions.md).**
 **For help using the visuals, please see the [Visuals Explained document](./visuals_explained.md).**

+## Data Source and Project Scope

+All data used in this dashboard is fictional, provided by the **ALX Data Analytics program** as part of a capstone project simulation.
+The country of Maji Ndogo is a non-existent entity.

+The data is designed to mimic a real-world scenario of a water crisis to demonstrate data cleaning, modeling, analysis, and visualization skills.
+The findings and recommendations are based purely on this simulated dataset.

+A comprehensive explanation of data lineage, refresh schedules, and data quality issues can be found in the [Data Sources and Refresh document](./data_sources_and_refresh.md).

 ## Dataset used